Rainwater harvesting in the United Kingdom

 Rainwater harvesting in the United Kingdom is a practice of growing importance.
-Rainwater harvesting in the UK is both a traditional and reviving technique for collecting water for domestic uses and is generally used for non-hygienic purposes like watering gardens, flushing toilets, and washing clothes.
+Rainwater harvesting in the UK is both a traditional and a reviving technique for collecting water for domestic uses.
+The water is generally used for non-hygienic purposes like watering gardens, flushing toilets, and washing clothes.
 In commercial premises like supermarkets it is used for things like toilet flushing where larger tank systems can be used collecting between 1000 and 7500 litres of water.
 It is claimed that in the South East of England there is less water available per person than in many Mediterranean countries.

 Rainwater is almost always collected strictly from the roof, then heavily filtered using either a filter attached to the down pipe, a fine basket filter or for more expensive systems like self-cleaning filters placed in an underground tank.
-UK homes using some form of rainwater harvesting system can reduce their mains water usage by 50% or more, although a 20-30% saving is more common.
-At the present time (depending upon where you live in the UK) mains water delivery and equivalent waste water and sewerage processing costs about £2 per cubic metre.
+UK homes using some form of rainwater harvesting system can reduce their mains water usage by 50% or more, although a 20%–30% saving is more common.
+At present (depending on the area in the UK) mains water delivery and equivalent waste water and sewerage processing costs about £2 per cubic metre.
 Reducing mains-water metered volumes also reduces the sewerage and sewage disposal costs in the same proportion, because water company billing assumes that all water taken into the house is discharged into the sewers.

 Current status

 In recent years, rainwater harvesting has become more common due to increasing water prices.
 While rainwater harvesting has been employed in high-profile facilities like the velodrome of the London Olympic Park, the UK's ongoing revival has lagged behind other countries such as Germany (the present world leader in modern rainwater harvesting).
 At present, only about 400 RWH systems are installed in the UK every year.

 Some large retail developments are now incorporating rainwater harvesting even in some of the wetter parts of the UK.

-Rainwater harvesting was being encouraged by the government of the UK through the Code for Sustainable Homes.
-The code ranked homes on a scale of one through six and requires new homes to have a score of at least three.
-One way to raise the score of a newly designed home is to incorporate a rainwater harvesting system.
+Rainwater harvesting was encouraged by the UK government through the Code for Sustainable Homes.
+The code ranked homes on a scale of one to six, and required new homes to have a score of at least three.
+One way to raise the score of a newly-designed home was to incorporate a rainwater harvesting system.
 The code was revoked in 2015.

 In the United Kingdom, water butts are often found in domestic gardens and on allotments to collect rainwater, which is then used to water the garden.
 However, the British government's Code for Sustainable Homes encouraged fitting large underground tanks to newly built homes to collect rainwater for flushing toilets, watering, and washing.
 Ideal designs had the potential to reduce demand on mains water supply by half.